Princess Cruises News Center

 Princess Cays in the Outer Bahamas Offers Ultimate Day of Fun in the Sun

-Sun bathing, volleyball, banana boat rides, aqua bikes, snorkeling, shopping, live music, barbeque … Princess Cays offers passengers everything they need for the ultimate day at the beach.
-Reserved exclusively for Princess’ guests, this private paradise has often been described by passengers as the favorite stop of their Caribbean cruise.
+Sun bathing, volleyball, banana boat rides, aqua bikes, snorkeling, shopping, live music, barbeque … Princess Cays offers guests everything they need for the ultimate day at the beach.
+Reserved exclusively for Princess’ guests, this private paradise has often been described by guests as the favorite stop of their Caribbean cruise.

 The carefully developed site includes a number of resort facilities surrounded by the natural beauty of indigenous landscaping.
 The island includes a pier for the ship’s tenders, picnic, barbeque and bar facilities, a lookout tower, shopping marketplace and a water sports kiosk.
 Beautiful white-sand beaches extend for miles in either direction from the center of the resort.